OUR TEAM

 Jill is a passionate advocate for animal welfare and a lifelong lover of horses.
 She was raised in Australia and now lives in Egypt overseeing the daily running of the clinic and staff and helping volunteers meet their training goals.

-Dr Mariana has loved wildlife since she was young and has a deep passion for carnivores and primates.
-She is a vital part of the orphan rearing team, helping young animals brought to the sanctuary get the best start in life.
-Volunteers spend their days working alongside Mariana and learning under her guidance.
+Dr Edmundo has a passion for wild animal medicine, conservation of species, care of the planet and educating students and volunteers.
+He brings energy to all he does and loves teaching.
+He is a vital part of the orphan rearing team, helping young animals brought to the sanctuary get the best start in life.

 Coordinator: Thailand Vet Clinic